 A concentrated study of psychology's past, a past that is firmly grounded in the intellectual history of western civilization.
-This course assumes a historical perspective that focuses on the intellectual development of western civilization and the emergence of psychology as an independent, recognized scientific enterprise.
+This course assumes a historical perspective that focuses on an independent, recognized scientific enterprise.
 Prerequisite: PSY 140/141.

 Personality Theory